superelitist/OnlineEventsRedux/readme.md

 CHANGELOG
 --------------------

+ 1.1.2	- Added a warning for players using old .asi

+ 1.1.1	- Fixed a probably-game-breaking mistake in SelectAVehicleModel()...

  1.1	- Armored Truck mission: Killing the driver no longer unlocks the door, but you can force the doors open by damaging the truck enough.
 This is not perfect, but it's a WIP.
 The doors should still unlock if the driver flees the vehicle.
 The doors should open and release the cash more reliably.
 The truck itself spawns on the closest vehicle node to the chosen spawn, so it shouldn't get stuck as often.

 		- Crate Drop mission: Guards respawn!
 Unfortunately they don't always spawn behind you, so it can be a bit immersion breaking.
 Still, even the default setting of 4 guards is challenging: that's four enemies AT A TIME.
 Also, I added over a hundred hand-picked spawn points for the crate.
 Some of them cause it to spawn inside things, which is its own problem.
 I'll try to fix that later.
 At least it's not the same ten any more.
 Oh, also the guards should wander around, at least until you start shooting.
 Oh, also the guards spawn more randomly, and *should* always get set on the ground, but I make no promises.
 You may sometimes see them fall out of the sky.
 You've been warned.